movestore/Upload-File-from-Local/README.md

 `Coordinate reference system` (crss): Coordinate reference system/ projection to useas a valid numeric EPSG value.
 For more info see https://epsg.io/ and https://spatialreference.org/.
 Default 4326 (EPSG:4326, standard longitude/latitude)

-`Tracking data in csv format` (csvFile_ID): Local, comma-separated csv file of tracking data to be uploaded, called 'data.csv' (this file name is compulsory).
+`Tracking data in csv format` (csvFile_ID): Local, comma-separated csv file of tracking data to be uploaded.
 Attribute names of key properties can be indicated in the settings above.
 Please take care to adapt them.

-`Tracking data in rds format` (rdsFile_ID): Local rds file of moveStack or move2 object of tracking data to upload, called 'data.rds' (this file name is compulsory).
+`Tracking data in rds format` (rdsFile_ID): Local rds file of moveStack or move2 object of tracking data to upload.
 Attribute names as indicated above will not be used, but taken from the file.

+### Changes in output data
+The input data (if present) will be combined with the uploaded data by the user

 ### Most common errors
-none so far, please let me know if you re-encounter problems.

 ### Null or error handling
 **Settings `column names`:** Take care that the spelling is correct, else the App will run into an error.

-**Settings `crss`:** If this is not a correct EPSG number, the App wil run into an error.
-The default of `4326` is the correct projection for data from Movebank.
+**Settings `crss`:** If this is not a correct EPSG number, the App will run into an error.
+The default of `EPSG:4326` is the correct projection for data from Movebank.

-**Settings `file upload`:** Take care to rename your files according to what the app expects (data.csv or data.rds), else the App cannot find the data and will not add the tracks.
-Instead the original input data or NULL will be returned.